AbdelrahmanAboalam/Embedded-Linux/EmbeddedLinux/yocto/yocto_create_layer/README.md

 }
 ```

-- Now we will run our recipe and we will show result
+- Now we will run our recipe and we will see result
 ```bash
 bitbake Aboalam
 ```